MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 **To configure SharePoint Workflow Manager on a server that is NOT part of the SharePoint Server farm and on which communication takes place by using HTTPS**

-1. Determine whether you need to install SharePoint Workflow Manager certificates in SharePoint 2013.
+1. Determine whether you need to install SharePoint Workflow Manager certificates in SharePoint Server.

     Under some circumstances, you have to obtain and install SharePoint Workflow Manager certificates.
 If your installation requires that you obtain and install these certificates, you must complete that step before continuing.
 To learn whether you need to install certificates, and for instructions, see [Install Workflow Manager certificates in SharePoint Server](install-workflow-manager-certificates-in-sharepoint-server.md).